WestDRI/wgpages/content/bash1/bash-10-text-manipulation.md

 {{< question num=10.2 >}}
-Write a script that takes an English-language file and print the list of its 100 most common words, along with the word count.
-Hint: use the workflow we just studied.
+Write a script that takes an English-language text file and prints the list of its 100 most common words, along with the word count in its dictionary. **Hint**: use the workflow we just studied.
 Next, convert this script into a bash function.
 {{< /question >}}